Falkan3/Courier/README.md

 });
 ```
 A list of available events, emitted and listened to:
-- `mount.before` - Called before components have been mounted
+- `mount.before` - Called before components have been mounted.
 - `mount.after` - Called after all components have been mounted.
-Also used as a callback to render components
+Also used as a callback to render components.
-- `update` - Called after the update function has been called, modifying the settings
+- `update` - Called after the update function has been called, modifying the settings.
 - `destroy`
 - `destroy.after`
-- `root.keydown` - Keydown event delegation callback
+- `root.keydown` - Keydown event delegation callback.
-- `app.mount.before` - Called before the app is initialized, that is the template HTML and event bindings
+- `app.mount.before` - Called before the app is initialized, that is the template HTML and event bindings.
-- `app.mount.after` - Called after the app HTML template is parsed and events are bound
+- `app.mount.after` - Called after the app HTML template is parsed and events are bound.
-- `app.mounted` - App has been mounted and App.render() has been called
+- `app.mounted` - App has been mounted and App.render() has been called.
+- `app.rendered` - General render callback.
-- `app.rendered` - App render callback
+- `app.rendered.app` - App component render callback.
+- `app.rendered.widget` - Widget component render callback.
+- `app.rendered.chat` - Chat component render callback.
+- `app.rendered.popup` - Popup render callback.
-- `app.click` - Click event delegation callback
+- `app.click` - Click event delegation callback.
-- `widget.mount`
-- `widget.mounted` - Widget has been mounted and Widget.render() has been called
+- `widget.mounted` - Widget has been mounted.
 - `widget.clicked`
-- `widget.close` - Close the widget
+- `widget.close` - Close the widget.
 - `widget.closed`
 - `widget.opened`
-- `widget.hide` - Hide the widget, pass an argument to save hidden state to cookie (true by default)
+- `widget.hide` - Hide the widget, pass an argument to save hidden state to cookie (true by default).
-- `widget.hidden` - Called after the hide widget logic
+- `widget.hidden` - Called after the hide widget logic.
-- `chat.mount`
-- `chat.mounted` - Chat has been mounted and Chat.render() has been called
+- `chat.mounted` - Chat has been mounted.
-- `chat.close` - Close the chat
+- `chat.close` - Close the chat.
 - `chat.closed`
 - `chat.opened`
-- `chat.sendMessage`
+- `chat.sendMessage` - Called after sending a chat message.
+Can be used in a custom chat solution.
 - `chat.typing` - upcoming
 - `chat.stoppedTyping` - upcoming
-- `chat.clear` - Clear all chat messages and reinitialize the message scenario
+- `chat.clear` - Clear all chat messages and reinitialize the message scenario.
-- `popup.mount`
-- `popup.mounted` - Popup has been mounted and Popup.render() has been called
+- `popup.mounted` - Popup has been mounted.
-- `popup.close`
+- `popup.close` - Close the popup.
 - `popup.closed`
 - `popup.opened`